Decide whether you need an extended car warranty using our helpful guide.

 What Is A Car Warranty?

 A car warranty is a contract signed between a consumer and a dealership or third-party warranty provider that protects a vehicle from certain costly repairs.
-The types of repairs that are and are not covered by a car warranty are detailed in a warranty provider’s contract.
+The types of auto repairs that car warranty covers are detailed in a warranty provider’s contract.

 There are two types of car warranties: factory warranties and extended warranties.
-A factory warranty covers a new vehicle for a specified period of time or miles, whichever comes first.
-These warranties are provided free of charge by car manufacturers to encourage prospective customers to buy new vehicles.
+A factory warranty, also called a manufacturer's warranty, covers a new car for a specified period of time or miles, whichever comes first.
+A new car warranty is provided free of charge by car manufacturers to encourage prospective customers to buy new vehicles.

 An extended warranty is an optional warranty intended to protect your vehicle once your factory warranty expires.
+This warranty is also known as a vehicle service contract or a vehicle protection plan.
 These warranties can be purchased before or after your factory warranty expires from a dealership or third-party extended warranty company.

 How Is A Car Warranty Different From Car Insurance?